besit/ffmpeg_scripts/README.md

 These scripts make it easy to convert video files like .mp4 and .mov to GIFs using ffmpeg.
 Mac and Windows scripts available.

 ## Prerequisites
 * [ffmpeg](https://ffmpeg.org/) - The command-line tool used to convert the videos.
-O could have provided links on guides, but not to promote any specific one, you can easily google them.
+I could have provided links on guides, but not to promote any specific one, you can easily google them.
 On Mac you would just need to enter 3-5 commands in the Terminal app.
 For Windows you need to [download .zip archive](https://ffmpeg.org/download.html), extract it where you like (C:/Program Files/ffmpeg for example) and add this path to PATH environment variable on your computer.

 ## Windows
 ### Usage